 - DSM forecast

-The DSM forecast is a process in 4 steps:
+The DSM forecast is a process developped through 4 steps:

 1) The forecast of the number of customers

-2) The definition of the equipment in each sector, with the selection of one’s usage profile and simultaneity factors to be associated.
+2) The definition of the equipment for each sector, with the selection of one’s usage profile and simultaneity factors to be associated.

 3) The forecast of the ownership of equipments in each sector.